Redocly/redocly-cli/docs/commands/preview.md

 ## Introduction

-The `preview` command starts a preview server for a Redocly project.
+The `preview` command starts a local preview server for a Redocly project.
+Use the preview to develop your project locally before deployment.

 ## Usage